Life insurance for dads

-This is sometimes referred to as 'level term life insurance', as the pay out from a valid claim is fixed and stays the same whether you pass away at the start of the policy or the end.
+This is sometimes referred to as 'level term life insurance', as the pay out from a valid claim is fixed and stays the same during the length of the policy.
 You pay the same monthly amount (your premium) while the policy is in place unless you make changes to your policy.

 Decreasing life insurance

 If you're looking to cover a repayment mortgage specifically, you could consider decreasing life insurance.
 This is where your cover decreases roughly in line with the way a repayment mortgage decreases, and is generally cheaper as the cash sum from a valid claim becomes smaller over time.

 Single or joint life insurance

 Parents can get a joint life insurance, which usually pays out upon the death of the first insured person and can sometimes be cheaper.
 But some couples prefer taking out two single policies, where the surviving partner would still have cover after the death of the first policyholder.

 Yes, life insurance is an important way of protecting a family’s finances, but it’s not solely about covering the loss of earnings from a working parent who passes away.
 Stay-at-home parents –including many dads – make a contribution that is worth a great deal to a family.
 What price could be put on the support you offer the family, including household chores if a stay-at-home parent were no longer around?
 Getting life insurance to cover stay-at-home dads can relieve the financial pressure on a family in hard times.